cortexlabs/cortex/examples/mpg-regression-sklearn/README.md

 ```

 ### Predict
 The `predict` function will be triggered once per request to run the text generation model on a prompt provided in the request.
-In the `predict` function, we extract the features from the sample sent in the request and respond with a prediction.
+In the `predict` function, we extract the features from the sample sent in the request and respond with a predicted mpg.

 ```python
 def predict(sample, metadata):